status-im/nim-chronicles/README.md

 ## Compile-Time Configuration

-Almost everything about Chronicles in configured at compile-time, through the mechanism of Nim's `-d:` flags.
+Almost everything about Chronicles can be configured at compile-time, through the mechanism of Nim's `-d:` flags.
 For example, you can completely remove all of the code related to logging by simply setting `chronicles_enabled` to `off`:

 ```
 nim c -d:chronicles_enabled=off myprogram.nim
 ```

+The compile-time configuration also determines what options are available at runtime.
+For example, if debug messages are removed at compile time they will not be available for runtime configuration.

 Chronicles comes with a very reasonable default configuration, but let's look at some of the other supported options: